prabhuignoto/react-visual-grid-docs/docs/props.md

 ## enableDarkMode

-displays a toggle button to switch between light and dark mode.
-Defaults to `true`
+The `enableDarkMode` feature enables a toggle button that users can click to switch between light and dark mode.
+Its default value is `true`.

 ```jsx
   <Grid enableDarkMode />